whiteyunjie/ROAM/README.md

 # Update
 ## 2024.03.12
-1.Add the pretrained model codes in `data_prepare/models` and provide the corresponding checkpoints.
+1. Add the pretrained model codes in `data_prepare/models` and provide the corresponding checkpoints.
-2.Add another 2 dependencies: spams(version 2.6.5.4) and torchsummary(version 1.5.1).
+2. Add another 2 dependencies: spams(version 2.6.5.4) and torchsummary(version 1.5.1).
-3.Update the command of WSI segmentation and patching.
+3. Update the command of WSI segmentation and patching.

 ## 2024.3.13
 1. Add a description for the saving path of the training results in **training and test** section.